 Florence Food

-Significantly, there are many traditional dishes in Florence, but every discussion of Florence food must start with Chianina beef.
+There are many traditional dishes in Florence, but every discussion of Florence food must start with Chianina beef.
 Restaurants prominently display the dry-aged T-bone-style steaks in glass cases.
 Of course, these fine cuts of meat are used to make the famous Bistecca alla Fiorentina.
 This is one of the most traditional dishes in Florence.

 Other traditional dishes include Trippa alla Fiorentina and Lampredotto which are sold in markets and street stands throughout the city.